faheempp/LFManager/README.md

 # LF Manager

 LF Manager is a mobile application developed using flutter.
-The app is designed and developed for building owners and appartment owners to keep track of rent collection.
+The app is designed and developed for commercial building/appartment owners to keep track of rent collection.

 ## Getting Started